Zandor300/votifier/README.markdown

 Votifier is a Bukkit plugin whose purpose is to be notified (aka *votified*) when a vote is made on a Minecraft server top list for the server.
 Votifier creates a *lightweight* server that waits for connections by Minecraft server lists and uses a simple protocol to get the required information.
 Votifier is *secure*, and makes sure that all vote notifications are delivered by authentic top lists.

+## About this fork

+This fork has been updated to use the new 1.8.8-R0.1-SNAPSHOT Spigot-api instead of the hold 1.7.9 Bukkit one.

 ## Configuring Votifier

 Votifier configures itself the first time it is run.